Aszmel/MobX-project/README.md

 This app was created with create-react-app and initial set-up by npm run eject.

-Additional set up was by installing
+Additional setup was by installing:
 ```
 npm install --save-dev @babel/plugin-proposal-decorators
 ```
-and settin up package.json plugins section
+and setting up package.json plugins section
 ```
 "plugins": [
       [